 This would be a great way for youngsters to save money, whether they’re currently studying or only working part time.

 6) Your own local

 As UK pub numbers dwindle, why not turn your garden room into your own little bar.
 If you brew your own beer, make your own wine and enjoy making your own flavoured spirits, expand your hobby into your own bar.
-Get together with family and friends without having to leave your garden.
+In this case, cellar gas from Co2 Gas will be the necessary ingredient for your drinks.
+So why not grab a drink and have a get together with family and friends without having to leave your garden.

 7) Vintage game arcade

 Long gone are the game arcades of the 80’s and 90’s, but if you’re feeling nostalgic and enjoy retro games, why not use a garden room to make your own vintage video game arcade.
 Set up old and new consoles, dance and music games and even arcade machines for a blast to the past.

 Have your very own gym, add different work out equipment to the garden room, leaving an area for floor work… Add in mirrors down one side, so you can watch your form and build in a music system to keep you motivated.
 Garden rooms also have enough space to add in a shower and changing room too.